-As a first-year student at UK Law, you will be required to take certain courses which provide the basics for the study of law.
+As a first-year student UK Law, you will have a required course of study which provides the basics for the study of law.
 These courses introduce you to the fundamentals and serve as the foundation for other classes.
 Below is a short description of the first-year curriculum.

 Torts: Most tort cases deal with someone seeking money from someone else for an injury to a person or damage to property.
 The course includes assault, battery, false imprisonment, products liability, negligence, and many other occurrences that lead to lawsuits.
-(4 hour course)
+(4 hours)

 Contracts I: The study of bargain and exchange.
 This course discusses the formation, performance, and breach of contracts in the common law and in the sale of goods under the Uniform Commercial Code.
 (3 hours)

-Civil Procedure I: The study of the Federal Rules of Civil Procedure, particularly jurisdiction, venue, and the application of state law in federal courts.
+Civil Procedure I: The study of the rules governing civil lawsuits, particularly jurisdiction, venue, pleading, and the application of state law in federal courts.
 (3 hours)

-Criminal Law: This is a course on the law of crimes and the associated defenses.
+Criminal Law: The law of crimes and associated defenses.
 (3 hours)

 Property: The study of the rights of ownership.
 It includes future interests, gifts, and land easements.
 (4 hours)

-Civil Procedure II: Civil Procedure continued.
+Civil Procedure II: Civil Procedure continued; performance, conditions, repudiation, and impossibility.
 (3 hours)

 Constitutional Law I: The study of the judicial interpretation of the Constitution, the federal system, powers of the national government, and limitations on the exercise of state powers.
 (3 hours)